 Many common goldfish are kept in tanks too small for them and tend to grow to an average of 4 inches.
 However, if you keep them in an appropriately sized tank (about 40 gallons+, but more on that later), their average length is closer to 7 or 8 inches.

 However, if kept in a pond or very large tank, they can reach well over a foot.

 How Long do Common Goldfish Live?

-When cared for correctly, common goldfish can live for a significant amount of time.
-The average lifespan of a well-cared for goldfish is around 10 to 15 years.
+When looked after properly, common goldfish can live for a significant amount of time.
+The average lifespan of a well-kept goldfish is around 10 to 15 years.
 Although, they have been known to live for over 40 years.

 However, the sad fact is that many people don’t bother to look after their goldfish properly and many of them live for just a couple of years or less.

 History and Origins